Frequently Asked Questions

 Preserving Florida’s Natural Resources and Quality of Life: The Florida Transportation Plan allows us to reassess and adapt to Florida's changing transportation landscape.
 It ensures that our policies, programs, and projects align with current and future transportation needs to preserve Florida’s quality of life and prioritize Florida’s environment and natural resources.

-• Meaningful engagement involves two-way communication between FDOT and the public, our partners, and focus groups throughout the course of FTP development.
-The Department will use technology and online platforms for engagement opportunities, recognizing accessibility and convenience as a motivating factor for community and partner engagement.
-Regional workshops will be held during the update process to obtain feedback from the public as well as regional and local partners.
-Statewide webinars and online meetings will also be used throughout the process to inform the public as well as statewide, regional, and local partners.
-The Department will work with our partners, focus groups, MPOs, and local government officials to identify outreach opportunities with their constituencies, using their existing meetings, workshops, social media, videos, and webinar capabilities to bring awareness to and allow for input.
-Various tools will be used to create awareness of the plan update and gather input and feedback by expanding the reach of engagement with all communities.
+Meaningful engagement involved two-way communication between FDOT and the public, our partners, and focus groups throughout the course of FTP development.
+The Department used technology and online platforms for engagement opportunities, recognizing accessibility and convenience as a motivating factor for community and partner engagement.
+Regional workshops were held during the update process to obtain feedback from the public as well as regional and local partners.
+Statewide webinars and online meetings were also be used throughout the process to inform the public as well as statewide, regional, and local partners.
+The Department worked with our partners, focus groups, MPOs, and local government officials to identify outreach opportunities with their constituencies, using their existing meetings, workshops, social media, videos, and webinar capabilities to bring awareness to and allow for input.
+Various tools were used to create awareness of the plan update and gather input and feedback by expanding the reach of engagement with all communities.

-When the draft Florida Transportation Plan is ready for public comment, it will be made available for review on this website.
-Notice of the public comment period will be published using the Department’s primary website and the Florida Administrative Register.
-Each comment will be reviewed to understand the recommended course of action.
+When the draft Florida Transportation Plan was ready for public comment, it was made available for review on this website.
+Notice of the public comment period was published using the Department’s primary website and the Florida Administrative Register.
+Each comment was reviewed to understand the recommended course of action.

-• Following the public comment period, a final plan will be produced and provided to the Florida Transportation Commission for review.
+Following the public comment period, a final plan was produced and provided to the Florida Transportation Commission for review.
 The FDOT Secretary will adopt the final plan.